What's in this Venezuela currency guide?

 - Once your funds are received by the provider the converted VEF amount will be transfered to the recipient account you specify in Venezuela.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Venezuelan Bolivar deposited into the recipient bank account in Venezuela and less margins and fees kept by the banks!
+Use our Send to Venezuelan bolívar calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Venezuelan bolívar deposited into the recipient bank account and less margins and fees kept by the banks!